danielfone/source.daniel.fone.net.nz/source/blog/2014/2014-12-05-efficient-uniqueness-validations.html.markdown

 title: Efficient Uniqueness Validations
 date: 2014-12-05 13:31 NZDT
 tags:
-summary: Use `:if => :field_changed?` on uniqueness validations to skip unnecessary checks on every save.
+summary: Use <code>:if => :field_changed?</code> on uniqueness validations to skip unnecessary checks on every save.
+featured: true
 ---

 Although ActiveRecord uniqueness validations aren't bullet-proof,[^1] they're often helpful.
 Unfortunately, they can add overhead to save operations, since they require an extra call to the database.
 Consider the following simple ActiveRecord class: